 When calculating the SRMC, four possible situations can occur, and each has different implications for applying an adjustment for the effects of efficiency.
-The four situations, shown in Table 4, are defined by what the energy-constrained generator is doing in (1) the time-step in which it is on the margin (the "anchor time-step") and (2) the time-step in which it would induce an increase in another generator (the "point time-step").
+The four situations, shown in Table 3, are defined by what the energy-constrained generator is doing in (1) the time-step in which it is on the margin (the "anchor time-step") and (2) the time-step in which it would induce an increase in another generator (the "point time-step").

-Anchor Point Description Efficiency Adjustment Time-Step Time-Step Behavior Behavior Energy-constrained generator reduces its charging Charging Charging 1.0 during the anchor time-step and increases its charging during the point time-step.
-Charging Discharging Energy-constrained generator reduces its charging RTE during the anchor time-step and reduces its discharging during the point time-step.
-Energy-constrained generator increases its discharge 1/RTE Discharging Charging during the anchor time-step and increases its charging
+Efficiency Anchor Point Description Time-Step Time-Step Adjustment Behavior Behavior Energy-constrained generator reduces its charging Charging 1.0 Charging during the anchor time-step and increases its charging during the point time-step.
+Energy-constrained generator reduces its charging RTE Charging Discharging during the anchor time-step and reduces its discharging during the point time-step.

-Table 4.
+Table 3.
 Efficiency Adjustments